johnpatramanis/Proteomic_Pipeline/README.md

 <br/><br/>

+## Tutorial
-# Tutorial on how to build the 'Paleo Proteomic Hominid Reference Dataset' and how to use it to reconstruct the phylogeny of H. antecessor:
+# How to build the 'Paleo Proteomic Hominid Reference Dataset' and how to use it to reconstruct the phylogeny of H. antecessor:

+<br/><br/>

 ## INTRODUCTION

 This tutorial aims to introduce the functionality of the pipelines by easily recreating the paleoproteomic-based phylogeny of H.antecessor from Frido et al. It is written with a non-bioinformatics background audience in mind and tries to go step by step, explaining as much as possible for each step.